 Since it is rich in antioxidants, it is a great stress buster and it also helps to improve metabolism.

-It is a great remedy for cold and cough and improves skin health.
+It is a great remedy for sore throat, colds, and coughs and improves skin health.

-It helps to retain the nutrition in the tea intact and does not hamper with the taste.
+It helps to retain the nutrition in the tea intact and does not hamper the taste.